 QH is mandatory in the R8B district.
-QH is optional in the C1-9 district and the applicant has elected not to use it.
-Since QH applies in both districts, 77-40 is not applicable to this development and should not be used.
+QH is optional in the C1-9 district and the applicant has elected not to REVIEWED BY QH applies in both districts, 77-40 is not applicable to this development to the light and be used.